 Readiness for practicum is based on academic performance and feedback from the practicum preparation instructor.

 The Practicum Preparation instructor completes a Practicum Readiness form that is forwarded to the Academic Advisor.
-The advisor can then choose to approve the student for advancement to practicum or recommend dismissal from the graduate program.
+The advisor can then choose to approve or disapprove the student for advancement to practicum.